 FENZ has obligations under the Fire and Emergency New Zealand Act 2017 to promote prevention detection control and restriction of fire in its rural area.

 This includes imposing fire restrictions and bans where appropriate.

-There are also special conditions around stubble burning and hill and country burning you may need to know about.
+There are also special conditions around stubble burning and Hill and High country burning you may need to know about.